IndoorLocation/navisens-indoor-location-provider-ios/README.md

 ## Use

-Instantiate the provider with an IndoorLocationProvider as source provider and your Navisens Developper Key.
+Instantiate the provider with an IndoorLocationProvider as source provider and your Navisens Key.
 Navisens provider is able to lock onto each updates of the source provider.
-Get your dev key on: https://www.navisens.com
+Get your Navisens key on: https://www.navisens.com

 ```
-self.provider = [[ILNavisensIndoorLocationProvider alloc] initWithSourceProvider:self.ILManualProvider navisensDevKey:@"YOUR NAVISENS DEV KEY"];
+self.provider = [[ILNavisensIndoorLocationProvider alloc] initWithSourceProvider:self.ILManualProvider navisensKey:@"YOUR NAVISENS KEY"];
 ```

 Set the provider in your Mapwize SDK: